Selective Service Act of 1917: African-Americans

 The American military was entirely segregated at the time of World War I. While the Army had several regiments of black "Buffalo Soldiers", many politicians such as Sen. James K. Vardaman (Mississippi) and Sen. Benjamin Tillman (South Carolina) staunchly opposed any expanded military role for black Americans.
 Nevertheless, the War Department decided to include black people in the draft.
 A total of 2,290,527 black Americans were ultimately registered for the draft during the two calls of June 2 and September 12, 1917 – 9.6 percent of the total American pool for potential conscription.

 Draft board officials were told to tear off the lower left-hand corner of the Selective Service form of a black registrant, indicating his designation for segregated units.
 The August 1917 Houston Riot, when armed black soldiers fired upon Houston police and civilians, also affected the War Department's decision-making.
 The great majority of black soldiers were employed only in labor functions, such as road-building and freight-handling.
-Only two black combat units of were ultimately established – the 92nd and 93rd Infantry Divisions.
+Only two black combat units were ultimately established – the 92nd and 93rd Infantry Divisions.
 Black Americans were entirely excluded from the United States Marine Corps and were consigned to menial labor in the United States Navy for the duration of the war.